 Under federal tax laws, you can deduct medical, dental and vision care expenses that are not reimbursed by your group health plan, Health Care FSA or HSA.
-However, the deduction is available only after you have incurred nondeductible medical expenses equal to 10% of your adjusted gross income (7.5% if you or your Spouse is 65 or older) and only if you itemize your tax deductions (i.e., you cannot take the standard deduction).
+However, the deduction is available only after you have incurred nondeductible medical expenses equal to 10.0% of your adjusted gross income and only if you itemize your tax deductions (i.e., you cannot take the standard deduction).
 If you use a Health Care FSA to pay for an expense or you reimburse yourself for an expense from your HSA, you cannot apply the same expense toward the federal tax deduction.